-The term platform bus refers to a specific Zircon driver with source code located at //fuchsia/src/devices/bus/drivers/platform/.
-However this term also refers to the framework that manages the lower level drivers in Zircon.
+The term platform bus refers to a specific Fuchsia driver with source code located at //fuchsia/src/devices/bus/drivers/platform/.
+However this term also refers to the framework that manages the lower level drivers in Fuchsia.
 In this document, platform bus driver refers to a specific driver and platform bus refers to the general framework.

 The platform bus as a whole contains several types of drivers:

 The platform bus driver, which manages the platform bus.
 This is a generic driver with no hardware specific functionality.
-The platform bus driver is started automatically by the devmgr when the system boots.
+The platform bus driver is started automatically by the driver manager when the system boots.

 The board driver, which is the first driver loaded by the platform bus driver.
 The board driver contains all the platform specific information needed by the platform bus and controls what other drivers will be loaded by the platform bus.
 On arm64 platforms, the platform bus driver uses information from the bootloader or boot shim to bind the correct board driver for the platform it is running on.
 On x86 platforms, the platform bus driver always loads the x86 board driver and creates platform devices based on information from ACPI.

 The platform device drivers are the foundations for the higher level drivers in Fuchsia.
 These drivers provide the lowest level of support for a particular feature, like USB, eMMC or NAND storage, etc., with higher level drivers loading on top of that.

 The protocol implementation drivers are drivers that provide protocols that are needed by the board driver.
 One common example of this is the GPIO driver, which is often needed by the board driver for pin-muxing.
 In the past, the platform bus used to also proxy these drivers' protocols to platform devices, but now we use composite devices instead.
 Over time, we will likely phase out the use of protocol implementation drivers in the platform bus and replace it with a new approach that does not require blocking to wait for drivers to load.